-It shall be the policy of the District School Board of Niagara to support and encourage the staff, students and parents in developing a school environment which is conducive to effective learning and to attitudes of mutual respect and trust.
-This umbrella code of conduct is intended to provide direction to Principals as they develop a school code of conduct in consultation with parents, staff and students.
+It shall be the policy of the District School Board of Niagara (DSBN) to support and encourage the staff, students and parents/guardians in developing a school environment which is conducive to effective learning and to attitudes of mutual respect and trust and one that promotes a safe, inclusive and accepting school climate.
+This umbrella code of conduct is intended to provide direction to Administrators as they develop a school code of conduct in consultation with parents/guardians, staff and students.

 Students have the responsibility to learn and observe the rules of conduct and discipline.
 Each student is expected to contribute to the development of a positive school community which supports self discipline and a mutual regard for each other and personal property.

 Parents/Guardians, as partners in the education of their children, have the responsibility to be aware of and understand the rules governing student behaviour in the school.
 It is expected that they will assist the school staff through their active participation in reinforcing, supporting and providing input to revisions for the school code of behaviour.

 Support Staff have the responsibility to be aware of and understand the rules governing student behaviour in the school.
 They shall communicate and model the standards of behaviour.
 Support staff who work directly with students, must respond to incidents that may have a negative impact on school climate.

 Teachers have the legal authority and the responsibility granted by the Education Act and Regulations for the supervision and discipline of the students in the classroom and in other places where they are assigned by the Administrator to be in charge of students.
 Teachers shall communicate, reinforce and model the standards of behaviour and provide input to revisions for the school code of behaviour.